lukepolo/laravel-api-migrations/README.md

 ## Installation

-You can install the package via composer:

-### Installation via Composer

 ```bash
 composer require lukepolo/laravel-api-migrations
 ```

 ### Service Provider & Facade

 This package supports Laravel 5.5 autoloading so the service provider and facade will be loaded automatically.